 Page ABOUT THE MEETING 1 What is the purpose of the annual meeting?
 1 Why did I receive a one-page notice in the mail regarding the Internet availability of proxy materials this year instead of a full set of proxy materials?
 1 Who is entitled to vote and how many votes do they have?
 2 Who can attend the annual meeting?
-2 What constitutes a guorum?
+2 What constitutes a quorum?
 2 How do I vote?
 2 Can I vote by telephone or electronically?
 3 What is householding?
-3 Can I chanee my vote?
+3 Can I change my vote?
 3 What vote is required to approve each item?
 3 Who will count the votes?
 4 What is a proxy?
 4 Who am I designating as my proxy?
 4 How will my proxy vote my shares?
 4 What happens if a nominee for director is unable to serve as a director?
 4 Who is soliciting my proxy, and who will pay the costs of the solicitation?
 4 When, and how, do I submit a proposal for next year's annual meeting of stockholders?
 4 STOCK OWNERSHIP 5 How much stock do the directors and executive officers of SIRIUS XM own?
 5 Section 16(a) Beneficial Ownership Reporting Compliance 6 GOVERNANCE OF THE COMPANY 7 What are the responsibilities of the board of directors?
 7 What are the current committees of the board of directors and who are the members of these committees?
 7 How often are directors elected to the board?
 7 How are nominees for the board of directors selected?
 8 Who is the board's chairman?
 8 How does the board determine which directors are considered independent?
 8 What are our policies and procedures for related party transactions?
 9 Who is the Audit Committee's financial expert?
 10 How often did the board meet during 2007?
 10 How are directors compensated?
 11 Does the chairman of the board of directors receive more compensation than other directors?
 11 How can stockholders communicate with the board of directors?
-11 Does SIRIUS XM have corporate governmence guideline and a code of ethics?
-12 REPORT OF THE AUDIT COMMITTEE 12 Principal Accountant Fees and Services 12 Pre-Approval Policy for Services of Independent Auditor 13 The approval conceptor betteres of independent Audion 14
+11 Does SIRIUS XM have corporate governance guidelines and a code of ethics?
+REPORT OF THE AUDIT COMMITTEE 12 12 REPORT OF THE AUDIT COMMITTEE Principal Accountant Fees and Services 13 Principal Accountant rees and Services Pre-Approval Policy for Services of Independent Auditor 13 Fig-Approval Policy for Services of Independent Addition 14

 Page

 EXECUTIVE COMPENSATION 14

 Compensation Discussion and Analysis 14

 Compensation Committee Report 20

 Summary Compensation Table 21

 Grants of Plan-Based Awards for 2007 22

 Outstanding Equity Awards at Fiscal Year End 2007 22

 Option Exercises and Stock Vested for 2007 24

-Potential Payments Upon Termination or Change- in-Control 24
+Potential Payments Upon Termination or Change- in-Control 27

-Director Compensation Table for 2007 27
+Director Compensation Table for 2007 28

 ITEM 1 - ELECTION OF DIRECTORS 29

 Nominees for the Board of Directors 29

 ITEM 2 - APPROVAL OF INCREASE IN AUTHORIZED SHARES AND RELATED CHARTER AMENDMENT 31

 ITEM 3 - APPROVAL OF REVERSE STOCK SPLIT AND RELATED CHARTER AMENDMENT 32

 ITEM 4 - RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS 39

 OTHER MATTERS 41

 APPENDIX A - FORM OF CERTIFICATE OF AMENDMENT OF AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE NUMBER OF

 AUTHORIZED SHARES 42

 APPENDIX B - FORM OF CERTIFICATE OF AMENDMENT OF AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO EFFECT A REVERSE STOCK SPLIT 44